Stock Photography Earnings

-That little bit of effort doesn’t just add some instant revenue to your stock photography earnings when they sell once, it creates a small, residual income that equates to a much larger amount when you scale it over the year and the beauty is that once the images are taken, keyworded and uploaded, it is job done.
+That little bit of effort doesn't just add some instant revenue to your stock photography earnings when they sell once.
+It creates a small, residual income that equates to a much larger amount when you scale it over the year.
+The beauty is that once the images are taken, keyworded and uploaded, it is job done.

 How much effort would it take to start creating more and more images that sell regularly?
 Would you be motivated by this ability to continually add more and more revenue to your yearly "salary"?

-Imagine if at the end of each month you had (in theory) increased your yearly salary by £500-1000 by creating 10 amazing images…this is exponential, like the snowball effect…how hard would you work then?
-The trouble is you cannot “see” that pay raise as it happens so slowly and is not immediate.
+Imagine if at the end of each month you had (in theory) increased your yearly salary by £500-1000.
+Simply by creating 10 amazing images.
+This is exponential, like the snowball effect...how hard would you work then?
+The trouble is you cannot "see" that pay raise as it happens so slowly and is not immediate.

 Not like your instant pay raise at work anyway and this is what many people fail to see, from little acorns...

-As those images mature, and as we mentioned earlier, their value increases…that is one good point.
-The other point is that because you never had this money before, what happens if you pay these stock photography earnings directly into a high interest account each month and not touch it at all for say 20 years?
+As those images mature, and as we mentioned earlier, their value increases.
+That is one good point.
+The other point is that because you never had this money before, what happens if you pay these stock photography earnings directly into a high interest account.
+You pay it in each month and don't touch it at all for say 20 years?

-(Assuming the industry keeps going…I have already done this for more than a quarter of that time).
+(Assuming the industry keeps going…I have already done this for more than a half of that time).